StratusOn/S3-to-Blob/README.md

 # S3 to Blob

 A simple solution for monitoring an AWS S3 bucket and keep track of its contents.
 Upon detecting a new object being uploaded into the S3 bucket, it will be copied into an Azure Storage account (blob-only or general purpose, v1 or v2).
+This solution utilizes Azure Data Factory v2.

 ## Deployment
 You can deploy this solution by clicking on the following button: